sfc-aqua/crispr/README.md

 # run simulations with 16 workers
 $ quispr run ./simulation.plan -r ../your-quisp-repository -o ../output-dir -p 16

+# run all simulations in a ini file
+$ quispr run ../quisp/quisp/simulations/test.ini

 # and you can type Ctrl-C to stop the simulations

 # then you can resume the stopped simulation